leonardoaraujosantos/learning_ngspice/docs/spice_to_schematic.md

 - The layout is heuristic.
 Complex analog designs can still have crossings.
 - The simple fan layout only applies to a limited V+R topology.
 - BJT/MOSFET/JFET symbols use basic anchoring; pin routing is naive.
+- Oscillator clustering currently targets single-transistor groups; multi-transistor oscillators (ring, astable) can still be cramped.
 - The script does not (yet) parse advanced SPICE constructs like `.include` or behavioral sources.

 ## Suggested Next Steps

 Potential improvements:
-- Explicit tank/bias grouping for oscillators (Colpitts, Hartley, Pierce).
 - Smarter component clustering based on net roles (bias, load, coupling).
 - Avoiding crossings via segment intersection checks (wire vs wire).
-- Adaptive grid size based on group complexity.
+- Dedicated layouts for multi-transistor oscillators (ring, astable).
+- Further rail compaction for wide oscillator schematics.